-In this series we explore Powerful Learning, a set of principles to guide educators designing learning experiences that engage the hearts and minds of learners, and incorporate technology in ways that contribute to closing the digital learning gap.
-In this first post, we explore how Powerful Learning is personal and accessible, share research that grounds these two principles, and provide resources to support your own learning and teaching practices.
+is a set of principles to guide educators designing learning experiences that engage the hearts and minds of learners, and incorporate technology in ways that contribute to closing the Digital Learning Gap.

 Powerful learning must be personal and accessible because every learner is different, and the ways in which we learn are complex and variable.
-Learners are most responsible for their own learning and must have agency to chart their own course, and feel safe and supported in doing so.
+Learners must have agency to chart their own course, take ownership of their learning, and feel safe and supported in doing so.
 Educators need to support learners in this journey through their pedagogy, use of tools and technology, and design of the learning environment.

-Powerful learning practices are attuned to the variability of individual learners and ensure that learning is accessible to all.
-Today’s schools include a diverse student population who bring varied experiences and abilities to the classroom.
+Powerful learning practices are attuned to learner variability and ensure that learning is accessible to all.
+Today’s schools include a diverse student population who bring varied experiences, different cultures, and unique abilities to the classroom.
 Learning sciences research shows that these differences matter for learning.
 Educators can ensure that learning experiences are accessible by providing supports and structures that are tailored to students’ individual needs and abilities.
 Educators designing learning experiences for their students can use tools and techniques that connect research on learner variability into practice like those developed to support Universal Design for Learning.

 There are many ways to make learning more personal and accessible, and every educator will have places for growth and improvement in this area.
 If this all seems a little overwhelming, there is a simple and effective way to get started: practice saying yes to your students.
-When we make “Yes” the default answer, we teach our students that their voice matters, their needs matter, and their ideas matter.
+This is especially important for students of color; When we make “Yes” the default answer, we teach our students that their voice matters, their needs matter, and their ideas matter.
 As retired superintendent Dr. Pam Moran describes in her TEDx Talk, by “getting to yes” with students, they know that when they want to tackle a project and learn something new, they are empowered to “just get to it and see what happens.”

 If you are an educator creating powerful learning experiences for your students that are personal and accessible, consider earning some of these educator micro-credentials to be recognized for and share your accomplishments: